Privacy Planting Brings Beauty, Color and Peace

 Spring 2024

-In just one growing season, all the plants and shrubs increased nicely in size.
+In just one growing season, all the plants and shrubs notably increased in size.
 Everything came through winter beautifully, and more herbaceous perennials were added to infill where spring bulb foliage (daffodils, tulips and hyacinths) had died back.